garvbox/dotfiles/README.md

 # dotfiles

-Dotfiles are laid out for use of [chezmoi](https://github.com/twpayne/chezmoi), with installation and configuration done automatically by [install.sh](./install.sh).
+Dotfiles are laid out for use of gnu stow , with installation and configuration done automatically by [install.sh](./install.sh).
 Setup is ideally machine portable but there are some external dependencies that are left out due to MacOS/Linux differences.

-The setup script will download Chezmoi and apply its config from this dotfiles repo, then download themes and plugins required to support the config.

 ## Required Tools

 The following CLI tools are configured and should be installed to make best use of the config:

+* stow
 * bat
 * fd-find
 * fzf